anyc/ocl-ke/README.md

                         available operations.
-        -b <build_opts> Build options that are passed to the compiler -B <link_opts>  Options passed to the linker -s              Create a kernel library instead of an executable (OpenCL 1.2 or higher only)
+        -b <build_opts> Build options that are passed to the compiler -B <link_opts>  Options passed to the linker -s              Create a kernel library instead of kernel executables (OpenCL 1.2 or higher only)
         -i <source>     Include this source file (OpenCL 1.2 or higher only) This option can be specified multiple times.